v-viksur/architecture-center/docs/microservices/interservice-communication.md

 - The Ingestion service uses Event Hubs to send asynchronous messages to the Scheduler service.
 Asynchronous messages are necessary to implement the load-leveling that is required for ingestion.
 For details on how the Ingestion and Scheduler services interact, see [Ingestion and workflow][ingestion-workflow].

 - The Account, Delivery, Package, Drone, and Third-party Transport services all expose internal REST APIs.
 The Scheduler service calls these APIs to carry out a user request.
 One reason to use synchronous APIs is that the Scheduler needs to get a response from the downstream services.
 A failure in any of the downstream services means the entire operation failed.
 However, a potential issue is the amount of latency that is introduced by calling the backend services.
-Later, we discuss the workflow in more detail in the chapter [Ingestion and workflow][ingestion-workflow].

 - The Delivery service also exposes a public API that clients can use to get the status of a delivery.
 In the chapter [API gateway](./gateway.md), we discuss using an API gateway can hide the underlying services from the client, so the client doesn't need to know which services expose which APIs.

 - The Drone service sends events about the drone's current location and status.
 The Delivery service listens to these events, in order to track the status of a delivery.

-- The Delivery service sends delivery status events, including Created, Rescheduled, InTransit, and DeliveryComplete.
+- The Delivery service sends delivery status events, including DeliveryCreated, DeliveryRescheduled, DeliveryInTransit, and DeliveryComplete.
 Any interested service can subscribe to these updates.
-In the current design, the Delivery Service is the only subscriber, but it's possible that other services might need to consume these events.
+In the current design, the Delivery History service is the only subscriber, but it's possible that other services might need to consume these events.
 For example, they might be used for a dashboard or real-time analytics service.
 Another reason to use events is that it removes the consumers from the workflow path, meaning the Delivery Scheduler does not have to wait on them.

-- The Delivery History service subscribes to the delivery events and stores the history of every delivery.
+- If any of the downstream services fails during a transaction, the Scheduler service sends an asynchronous message to the Supervisor, so that the Supervisor can schedule compensating transactions, as described in the chapter [Ingestion and workflow][ingestion-workflow].

 ![](./images/drone-communication.png)